 There are many virtues to dried beans.
 They are a great source of protein for meatless meals, they taste AWESOME, I grew up on them, and they are a much more budget friendly than canned ones but at the end of the day, sometimes you just need a big bowl of pintos and cornbread for supper.
 It’s good for the soul.

 This method and recipe is not just for pintos though.
-You can use this with any type of dried bean you like: Pintos, navy beans, northern beans, black eyed peas, black beans, limas, etc. If it’s a dried bean, you can cook it this way.
+You can use this to make any type of dried bean you like: Pintos, navy beans, northern beans, black eyed peas, black beans, limas, etc. If it’s a dried bean, you can cook them this way, without soaking.
 Just take your favorite bean and picture it in the photos of this recipe because it will work.

 So lets get started.

 You’ll need: Slow Cooker, beans, salt, pepper, water, and preferably a ham bone to season it with.
 Pepper is not pictured here and is optional.
 I use it but I don’t force it to have it’s picture taken when it’s not in the mood.